kcl-eresearch/prom-scripts/ansible/README.md

 ## configure_security

 Sets a known password for the `prom` user, disables root login access.
+Only allows `sysadmin` user to SSH in.

 ## conifugre_telegraf